Skip to main content

 3. Click the Data model drop-down and choose Vulnerability.

-7. Click Apply and then Update to save your changes.
+5. Click Update to save your changes.

-Your entire report updates displaying the graphs based on the vulnerabilities with the selected status category.
+Your entire report updates displaying the graphs based on the vulnerabilities with the selected status category:

 How the input changes data